A Feature Selection Method for Multivariate Performance Measures: Conclusion

 \section{Conclusion}

-Learning algorithms need application specific performance measures to evaluate its success.
-Due to the high dimensionality of the data in many applications, SVM for multivariate performance measures on full set of features may degrade.
-In this paper, we propose a learning framework to train the SVM model for multivariate performance measures and do feature selection at the same time.
-To solve this optimization problem, a two-layer cutting plane algorithm was proposed.
-Experimental results showed that the proposed method is comparable with FGM and SVM-RFE and better than $l_1$ models on feature selection task, and outperforms SVM for multivariate performance measures on full set of features.
+In this paper, we propose a generalized sparse regularizer for feature selection, and the unified feature selection framework for general loss functions.
+We particularly study in details for multivariate losses.
+To solve the resultant optimization problem, a two-layer cutting plane algorithm was proposed.
+The convergence property of the proposed algorithm is studied.
+Moreover, connections to a variety of state-of-the-art feature selection methods are discussed in details.
+A variety of analyses by comparing with the various feature selection methods show that the proposed method is superior to others.
+Experimental results show that the proposed method is comparable with FGM and SVM-RFE and better than $l_1$ models on feature selection task, and outperforms SVM for multivariate performance measures on full set of features.